technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 5 - Create and manage Workstreams and Queues.md

 # Lab 5 - Create and manage Workstreams and Queues

-**Objective** - In this Lab, you will create workstream and Queue in the customer service admin center.
-You will also navigate through how we manage them in the Customer Service admin center.
+**Objective** - In this Lab, you will create workstream and Queue in the Copilot Service admin center.
+You will also navigate through how we manage them in the Copilot Service admin center.

 ## Exercise 1 - Create and Manage Workstream

 ### Task 1 - Create a workstream

-You can create workstreams for unified routing in the Customer Service admin center app.
+You can create workstreams for unified routing in the Copilot Service admin center app.

 1. Open a new tab in the browser.
 Sign in to the Power Platform admin